This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

-After Scott cut about three feet of space from each of the ivy-laden trees, we noticed that the leaves were starting to turn brown almost immediately.
+After my boyfriend cut about three feet of space from each of the ivy-laden trees, we noticed that the leaves were starting to turn brown almost immediately.
 But, without a two-pronged approach of cutting back plus chemical treatment, we were told that getting rid of the ivy for good could take two years.
+So, there was a new game plan!

 Cutting down the vines from the trees would kill the ivy creeping up the trunks, but it wasn’t going to stop the ivy on the ground.
 So, we treated the surrounding area with an herbicide specifically made for ivy (by the way, I really love the word herbicide; I’m effectively murdering my plants, which is kind of funny to me).

 My research (i.e. Google) indicated that two major ingredients in herbicides help kill the ivy off: Triclopyr (for the tree ivy) and Glyphosate (most effective on ground cover).
-I found both ingredients in Round Up Poison Ivy Plus Tough Brush Killer at my local Blue (Orange should have it too).
+I found both ingredients in Round Up Poison Ivy Plus Tough Brush Killer at my local Lowe’s (Home Depot should have it too).

 The results thus far after one treatment look like this:

-As a word of caution, this weed killer seems to be a very effective general plant killer.
-If you have surrounding plants that you don’t want to die, I suggest replanting them elsewhere.
+As a word of caution: this weed killer seems to be a very effective general plant killer.
+If you have surrounding plants that you don’t want to die, I suggest replanting them elsewhere or thoroughly hosing off the plants you want to protect.
 This isn’t much of a concern for me (the ivy is pretty much choking off everything in its path, so it’s a loss I’m already expecting), but you will see your plants quickly die if this stuff comes anywhere near it.

 The instructions for application suggest that it’s best to apply during the growing season (summer months) every two to three weeks.
 Also, it is normal to see fresh little green buds popping up after treatment (new growth to counter the older greenery dying).
 Because these leaves are not yet coated in a waxy film like the older leaves, a quick squirt of the Round Up will have them shriveling away in no time.